iammihikasaraf/EEG-Blink-Analysis-Mapping-Objective-Complexity-vs.-Subjective-Confusion/README.md

 * **Subjective Confusion (-24.92% blink rate):** True personal misunderstanding severely suppresses the natural blinking reflex.

 ### 2. Cognitive State Mapping (The Mental Split)
-To find out what drives the unblinking stare during confusion, we cross-referenced the 6,567 confused data points against Beta-wave (Attention) and Alpha-wave (Meditation) metrics[cite: 1].
+To find out what drives the unblinking stare during confusion, we cross-referenced the 6,567 confused data points against Beta-wave (Attention) and Alpha-wave (Meditation) metrics.
 The data soundly rejects the idea that confusion triggers active focus, showing that students spend nearly double the time zoned out:
-* **Blanking Out / "Blank Stare" (High Meditation):** **27.97%** of the timeline[cite: 1].
+* **Blanking Out / "Blank Stare" (High Meditation):** **27.97%** of the timeline.
 Brainwaves reflect mental paralysis/stalling where the student hits an intellectual wall and experiences an involuntary zone-out.
 * **Active Focus (High Attention):** Only **16.22%** of the timeline.
 * **Neutral Baseline:** **55.81%** of the timeline.